Anni-Bamwenda/multimodal-adhd-sex-prediction/README.md

 The project emphasizes **engineering rigor, reproducibility, and honest evaluation**, following best practices used in research and production ML systems.

+Note: The project was done as part of Wids Datathon 2025.
+More details about the datathon can be found [here](https://www.kaggle.com/competitions/widsdatathon2025/overview).

 ---

 ## 🔍 Problem Setting